Book your Pilates classes today

 Classes are limited strictly to a maximum of 12 people.

 Classes are £10 when paid for as part of a course.
 You will be sent an invoice for the course when an initial booking is made.
 At this point payment is required to confirm your place.
 If payment for the course is not made within one week of the invoice having been sent then that place may be offered to another client.

 A "pay as you go" option which is £15 for a class.
 Priority for class places will be given to those who have paid for a whole course.

-Missing a class: If you are unable to attend a class in your course then, where availability permits, you can make up that class at any of the other venues within in your course dates.
+Missing a class: If you are unable to attend a class in your course then, where availability permits, you can make up that class at any of the other venues within your course dates.
 This option must be with prior arrangement to make sure class numbers permit and cannot be carried over into future courses.

 The Pilates programme: